jaredmcgrath/LikeCompiler/Documentation.md

 __In `semantic.pt`:__

-`stringSize` was added to type `Integer` with a value of 256 bytes
+`stringSize` was added to type `Integer` with a value of 256 bytes as it is now its own type.

-The traps `trReadString` and `trWriteString` to `TrapKind` with a value of 108 and 109 respectively `tpString` was removed from `TypeKind`
+The traps `trReadString` and `trWriteString` to `TrapKind` with a value of 108 and 109 respectively.
+This allows for proper IO for strings.

+`tpString` was removed from `TypeKind` as it is no longer used.

-The handling of strings in the `oAllocateVariable` was changed to the proper handling of `stringSize` for the `tpChar` case In `oAllocateVariable`, the handling of tpChar arrays was chanegd to handle `stringSize`, implementing arrays of strings
+The handling of strings in the `oAllocateVariable` was changed to the proper handling of `stringSize` for the `tpChar` case from the fake char arrays present in PT.

+In `oAllocateVariable`, the handling of tpChar arrays was changed to handle `stringSize`, implementing arrays of strings.

-`oValuePushChar` was changed to push `codeAreaEnd` to signify end of strings as per the Like language spec
+`oValuePushChar` was changed to push `codeAreaEnd` to signify end of strings, since they are now longer than 1 character.

-`oEmitString` was changed to emit a `0` token at the end of a string
+`oEmitString` was changed to emit a `0` token at the end of a string to allow for recognition of string bounds.

 __In `semantic.ssl`:__

-Removed all mentions and alternatives concerning `tpString` as it has been removed from the langauge
+Removed all mentions and alternatives concerning `tpString` as it has been removed from the langauge.

 Removed the handling of char arrays from `WriteText` and `AssignProcedure`.
-In both cases stringSize is pushed to give the length of the string.
-Also, occurences of tpString are replaced where needed with tpChar to ensure consistency in the token stream.
+In both cases `stringSize` is pushed onto the value stack to give the length of the string.
+Also, occurences of tpString are replaced where needed with `tpChar` to ensure consistency in the token stream. `ReadText` rule was updated to use `trReadString` and `WriteText` rule was updated to use `trWriteString`.

-The `StringLiteral` rule was changed to remove length 0 and length 1 cases. `tpChar` is pushed onto the Type Stack and a linking to the `stdChar` type
+The `StringLiteral` rule was changed to remove length 0 and length 1 cases. `tpChar` is pushed onto the Type Stack and a linking to the `stdChar` type.
+This replaces the pushing of a fake string char array.

-The `Operand` rule was altered to emit `codeAddress` followed by `tFetchChar` in the `tpChar` case
+The `Operand` rule was altered to emit `tLiteralAddress codeAddress` followed by `tFetchChar` in the `tpChar` case, this is done for the reasons listed above.

-The `sStringLiteral` was added to the `SimpleType` rule
+The `sStringLiteral` was added to the `SimpleType` rule, as it is now one of the true simple types.

-`ReadText` rule was updated to use `trReadString` and `WriteText` rule was updated to use `trWriteString`

 ## String Operations